12. Data frames#

 we can process all the summaries in the same way.

-Check out the built-in by function,
+Check out the by function,

-which supports some basic split-apply-bind use cases.
+which supports basic split-apply-bind use cases.

-Note the particularly peculiar behaviour of the
+Note the particularly odd behaviour of the

 print method for the by